vpsfreecz/vpsfree-client/README.md

 ### Distributions

-If you are a Nix user, the `nixpkgs.vpsfree-client` is available in `nixos-unstable` and will become available in the next "20.09" release.
+If you are a Nix user, you can use `nixpkgs.vpsfree-client`.

 ## Usage
 ### CLI